Module refinery.units.misc.autoxor

 if fallback is None:

-self.log_warn('No key was found; returning original data.')
+self.log_warn('no key was found; returning original data')

 return data